MahmadSharaf/Cheat-Sheets/Data Analysis/DataAnalyst.md

   - $\beta_0$ is the actual average response value for the population when the explanatory variable is zero.
   - $\beta_1$ is the actual average change in the response for the population with every one unit increase in the explanatory variable.

-- [Here](https://stats.stackexchange.com/questions/7948/when-is-it-ok-to-remove-the-intercept-in-a-linear-regression-model) is a Post on the need of an intercept in nearly all cases of regression.
+- [Here](https://stats.stackexchange.com/questions/7948/when-is-it-ok-to-remove-the-intercept-in-a-linear-regression-model) a Post on the need of an intercept in nearly all cases of regression.
 Although, there are very few cases where you do not need to include an intercept in a linear model.
 - The units need to be consistent in every column or you will create an ineffective model.

 ##### Hypothesis P-Values